Polyfrost/Hytils-Reborn/README.md

   <summary>How to contribute</summary>

 ## Contribution
-### How can I contribute to Hytilities Reborn?
+### How can I contribute to Hytils Reborn?
-You can contribute to Hytilities Reborn by following the instructions below.
+You can contribute to Hytils Reborn by following the instructions below.
 Basic knowledge of git is required.

 #### Setup - IntelliJ
 Press the green "Code" button.